Search

 How Electric Welding Works

+So, how does a welder work electrically?
 Electric welding works when an electrical arc is created from an intense amount of heat.
-This arc gets formed between a work piece and an electrode, which can be a rod or wire that is along the joint connecting the two.
+This arc gets formed between a workpiece and an electrode, which can be a rod or wire that is along the joint connecting the two.

 The arc created works to melt the base metal and filler metal, which combines them into one material.
 The filler metal gets consumed during the process.
-A welding circuit gets created, which is a pathway that a welding output flows through — consisting of the electrode, work cables or leads, a power source, and the electric arc.
+A welding circuit is created, which is a pathway that a welding output flows through — consisting of the electrode, work cables or leads, a power source and the electric arc.

 Some of the equipment used to make electric welds includes: